Below are 10 of Ubuntu’s most defining moments from the past decade.

 9. 32 Bit Saga

-Ubuntu built its reputation on being the best Linux operating system for developers of all shades — and to live up to that it often has to make difficult decisions.
+Ubuntu earned its reputation for being the best Linux operating system for developers of all shades, but progress marches on and difficult decisions arise.

-For the bulk of its existence the distro has been at the cutting edge of innovation and technology within the open source and Linux communities, on desktop, server, cloud, container, IoT.
+For the bulk of Ubuntu’s existence the distro has sat at the cutting edge of innovation and technology within open source and Linux across desktop, server/cloud, and IoT.

-It is, in many ways, a leader — and with that comes responsibility.
+It is a leader – and with leadership comes responsibility.

-We all appreciate that mainstream 32-bit computing has had its day.
-We’re firmly in the era of 64-bit computer, be it x64 or ARM64, and have been for many years.
+Today, we appreciate that mainstream 32-bit computing has had its day.
+We live in an era where 64-bit computers, be it x86_64 or ARM64, are de-facto, norm, standard.

-So when Ubuntu dropped support for 32-bit install images in 2017 it was one of the first major Linux distributions to do so (and was doing so based on survey results showing very few people were using it).
+When Ubuntu dropped support for 32-bit install images in 2017 it was the first major desktop Linux distribution to do so (and doing it on based on survey results showing few people were used it).

-It did, however, commit to keeping the 32-bit archive around (meaning, in theory, users could still run the latest versions of Ubuntu on 32-bit hardware, just without a dedicated disc installer image).
+It did, however, commit to keeping the 32-bit archive around (meaning, in theory, users could still run the latest versions of Ubuntu on 32-bit hardware, just without a newer installer image to use).

 But when it announced plans to retire wholesale 32-bit app support starting with Ubuntu 19.10 users were upset.
 Developers were upset.
 Independent software vendors were upset.
 People with obscure and curious niche computing needs were upset.